Luos-io/Documentation/src/pages/tutorials/luos-integration/ros2-package-example.md

 ~/ros2_ws/$ source ~/.bashrc                  # Source all new launches messages and resources
 ```

 Plug at least a Luos Imu node and a Gate to your computer, as well as optional RGB and State services.
 The expected Luos services' aliases are the default.
-If they are not, update the <a href="https://github.com/aubrune/luos_bike_alarm_example/blob/master/luos_bike_alarm_example/bike_alarm.py#L12-L15" target="_blank">topic names</a> with your custom aliases.
+If they are not, update the <a href="https://github.com/aubrune/luos_bike_alarm_example/blob/master/luos_bike_alarm_example/bike_alarm.py#L12-L15" target="_blank">topic names &#8599;</a> with your custom aliases.

 Then, start the bike example from its launchfile:
 ```bash